lucasluqui/KnightLauncher/README.md

 * Automatically patch your game to use a 64-bit Java VM.
 * Reinstall your game without having to re-download anything, not a single file!
 * Intuitive and user friendly GUI for extra.txt configuring.
-* Discord RPC integration that shows exactly what you're up to in the world of Cradle.
+* Discord RPC integration that shows exactly what you're up to in-game.
-* Support for easily launching alt accounts without losing performance on your main Spiral Knights instance.
+* Support for easily launching alt accounts without losing performance on your main instance.

 ## Translators
 Thank you all for helping Knight Launcher, making it usable for everyone worldwide!